 Medical students should be taught as much about how to wean patients off of their drugs as they are taught about how to put them on drugs.
 A solid practice of nutritional biochemistry and lifestyle modification is essential to assist pharmaceutical interventions, and also to supplant and replace the same pharmaceutical interventions.

-There are many medical myths to be busted.
-This Journal entry offers a look at aspects of the calcium myth.
+There are many medical myths which will be revised and improved upon as time goes by.
+This Journal entry offers a look at aspects of the currently prevailing calcium myth.

 If you are taking pharmaceuticals from mainstream medicine you must understand what you need to do to mitigate the drug’s negative systemic side effects, and begin to believe that you can heal without the presence of the drug in your life.
-Then, find a holistic health practitioner who understands human disease pathology at its roots, and one who is experienced and seasoned in natural treatments.
+If it is your desire to wean off of some of your pharmaceuticals, then you should be able to have success with that.
+You will need to find a holistic health practitioner who understands human disease pathology at its roots, and one who is experienced and seasoned in natural treatments.

 On the other hand, pharmaceuticals are life saving in many acute emergency conditions.
 This is the good side of pharmaceutical usage.
 The long term chronic usage of pharmaceuticals can be mitigated, or eliminated, by a motivated patient and a knowledgeable practitioner.